-This defines the first occurrence of the queue as 0 minutes past the hour.
+This defines the first occurrence of the queue as zero minutes past the hour.

-If it was to begin at ten minutes past the hour, the value would be 10.
-If a number larger than 59 is specified, the system will reject it and use 0.
+- If it was to begin at ten minutes past the hour, the value would be 10.
+If a number larger than 59 is specified, the system will reject it and use 0. - 3.
+Press Enter.